jasonlim97xp/vendingmachinesimulator/README.md

 *Any changes that been made will be committed into a new branch and would be merged to the master branch.

-Branch Updated Version Path
+Branch Updated Version Path:
-LeeBoonKong-patch-1
+LeeBoonKong-patch-1  ->
-QrioDev-patch-1
+QrioDev-patch-1  ->
-brandonohwaitien-patch-1
+brandonohwaitien-patch-1  ->
-VMCS-V3
+VMCS-V3  ->
+VMCS-V3.1